sneakysneak/docs/pages/managing-cyclr/02-cyclr-concepts.md

 ### Cycle Step

 A Cycle is made up of a collection of Cycle Steps.
-Each Cycle Step may connect with a third party API to send and/or receive data, perform a logic action such as delaying the Cycle Transaction for a period of time, or perform different actions depending on the data received from the third party API.
+Each Cycle Step may:

+* Connect with a third party API to send and/or receive data
+* Perform a logic action such as delaying the Cycle Transaction for a period of time<br> or
+* Perform different actions depending on the data received from the third party API.